11 Trusted and IRS-Approved Depositories & Storage Vaults for your Precious Metals

 - It usually costs more.

-- Often the lowest-cost storage option.
+- Often the lower-cost storage option.

 - Commonly used for standard IRA bullion holdings.

-| Depository | Location (General) | What to Ask | Best For |
+| Depository | General Location | What to Ask | Best For |

 |---|---|---|---|